-Figure 1 : Threshold to determine if eye movment was a Saccade.

-Use of Virtual Reality
+Virtual Reality

 Virtual Reality (VR) has emerged as a powerful tool for studying cognitive processes in environments that closely mimic real-world conditions.
 Unlike traditional 2D displays, VR offers an immersive 3D experience that can simulate complex, dynamic environments.
 This makes it ideal for studying cognitive load and eye movement in settings that would be difficult or impossible to replicate in a laboratory [2].